PaulioRandall/p90/README.md

 # P90

-A minimalist CSS pre-processor with out of the box support for Svelte.
+A minimalist CSS processor with out of the box support for Svelte.
 Let simple JavaScript handle the logic, not a CSS mutant or obese frameworks.

 If you can't incrementally add or remove a tool then be prepared to rewrite your program if you ever want to remove it.
 If you find something better than **P90** then it should be easy to incrementally replace **P90** in CI/CD fashion.